RisSonthalia/Hospital-Management-System/README.md

    - Import the `hms.sql` file provided within the zip package's `SQL file` folder into the newly created database.

 5. **Launch the Application**:
-   Open your web browser and navigate to `http://localhost/<your_folder_name>/hospital` to access the frontend of the Patient Registration System.
+   Open your web browser and navigate to `http://localhost/<your_folder_name>/hospital` to access the frontend of the Hospital Management System.

 ## Login Details